mraheem25/threat-composer-ecs/README.md

 ```text
 http://localhost:3000
 ```
-- Local Health Check:
+Local Health Check:
 After the local setup you can run a health check:
 ```bash
 curl -f http://localhost:3000/health.json
 ```

 ## Terraform (Infrastructure)
-Terraform provisions the AWS infrastructure in `infra/` using a modular setup.
+Terraform provisions the AWS infrastructure using a modular setup.

 #### Request flow
 1. User enters `tm.mraheem.co.uk` into the browser.